pasqal-io/Pasqal_Hackathon_Feb25_Team_11/README.md

 # Overview

-Wildfires are a growing global challenge, with devastating impacts on ecosystems, biodiversity, and human life. **QuRAWC** leverages quantum algorithms to provide real-time decision-making solutions for wildfire containment and prevention.
+Wildfires are a growing global challenge, with devastating impacts on ecosystems, biodiversity, and human life. **QuRAWC** leverages quantum algorithms to provide real-time decision-making solutions for wildfire containment.
 By harnessing quantum computational advancements, our goal is to predict wildfire behavior and optimize containment strategies effectively.

 ## Project Structure